rafaelmontas/rafaelmontas.github.io/_drafts/rails-swarm-ghactions.md

 ---
 layout: post
-title: "Automate app deployment to a Docker Swarm cluster with GitHub Actions - CI/CD"
+title: "Automate app deployment with GitHub Actions and Docker Swarm - CI/CD"
-header: "Automate app deployment to a Docker Swarm cluster with GitHub Actions - CI/CD"
+header: "Automate app deployment with GitHub Actions and Docker Swarm - CI/CD"
 slug: "automate-app-deployment-with-github-actions"
 excerpt: "Once you can deploy an app to a remote Docker Swarm cluster from your local machine, you might want automate the process so that your app gets deployed every time you push your code to your repository."
 image: /assets/images/docker-swarm-hetzner/swarm-hetzner.jpg